Sup2point0/Assort/~dev/migration.md

 Importantly, I wanted all metadata to be preserved – specifically creation date, since I didn’t want to lose the 7 or so years of history embedded into that file system.
 Now this, was a nontrivial challenge.

 ### Predicament Analysis
-The old laptop was running Windows 10 Enterprise ~.
-This is a pretty outdated version, since I think I stopped updating Windows some point before...
+The old laptop was running Windows 10 Enterprise 2016.[^old-version] This is a pretty outdated version, since I think I stopped updating Windows some point before...
 2020??
 The new laptop was freshly ordered, with Windows 11.
 Both laptops had local accounts,[^local-accounts] so backing up wasn’t really an option.

+[^old-version]: Version 1607, OS build 14393.2906, to be specific ;)
 [^local-accounts]: ew, Microsoft.

 ### Don’t Burnout